Kate Nichols

 Areas of Expertise

-Art + Science, Bioart, CRISPR, Children's literature, History of art and science, Nanotechnology, Painting, Synthetic biology
+Art, Art + Science, Bioart, Biological color, CRISPR, Children's literature, Color, History of art and science, Nanotechnology, Painting, Structural color, Synthetic biology, Visual Art

 Kate's bio is coming soon